Slimewizzard/ClassPower/README.md

 2. Extract the `PriestPower` folder into your `Interface\AddOns` directory.
 3. Ensure the folder name is exactly `PriestPower`.

+## Performance

+ClassPower is designed to be lightweight:
+- **Spell scanning**: Only when you learn/unlearn spells (not every 10 seconds)
+- **Buff scanning**: Every 5 seconds when UI is visible (not every 1 second)
+- **UI updates**: Only when data actually changes (dirty flag system)

 ## Credits

-- Inspired by the work on **PallyPower** by Relar.
+- Inspired by **PallyPower** by Relar.
+- Originally developed as PriestPower, expanded to support multiple classes.

 ## Support

-- Feel free to add feedback if you like my projects.
-- I aim to make this as good as possible.
-Preformence, more feature suggestions.
+- Feedback and feature suggestions welcome!
 - https://buymeacoffee.com/slimewizzard